 How can I get a hotel room?

-More counties will be added to the program soon.
+More counties may be added to the program.

 Where is this program available?